 Lucky for the Oatman Hotel it seems as if their bevy of unusual guests are the playful friendly type and don’t make a habit of scaring away their guests.

-The Oatman Hotel is listed on the National Historical Building Registry and is the only two-story adobe building in Mohave County.
+The Oatman Hotel is listed on the National Register of Historic Buildings.
 The hotel is filled with memorabilia of the past and the Gable/Lombard Room has been refurbished to the period that they were there.

 Today, the Oatman Hotel no longer provides accommodations for guests but still serves as a museum, restaurant, gift shop, and more.